BREXIT - No-Deal Brexit Measures for UK Nationals in the EU [Updated 11/04/2019]

 UK nationals, and their family members, who will have entered Romania before Brexit day but do not yet have a registration certificate will have until 30 June 2019 to register.
 Those who have submitted a registration form by 30 June 2019 will also receive a letter that will act as a temporary national residence permit, valid until 31 December 2019.

 UK nationals residing in Romania (with a right to stay) will have to apply for a new status, transitioning to the regime for third-country nationals, under specific conditions.
-The application period will be open from 30 March 2019 until 31 December 2019.
+The application period will be open from the day after Brexit until 31 December 2019.

 For UK nationals, and their family members, with a long-term right to stay, it is intended to convert, under simplified procedures, documents attesting the right of permanent stay (under Directive 2004/38/EC) into long-term residence permits (under Directive 2003/109/EC).